knguyen111601/Binge/readme.md

 ## User Stories

+-  I should see my list of shows and movies that I added on the index page..

+- I should see a show page for the movie or show I click on with Image, description, release date, and cast.

+- I should be able to add, edit, or delete movies or shows easily.

+- I should be able to mark movies or shows as watched and have them move to a "watched" list

 ## Challenges

 - Detail roadblocks and anything you did to overcome them whether you did or didn't